art-lmk/AI-Security--Scanner--using-Python/README.md

 # AI Security Scanner for Python

-An AI-powered static analysis tool that scans Python code for security vulnerabilities using Google's Gemini models, going beyond traditional pattern-matching scanners.
+A CLI tool that scans Python code for security vulnerabilities using Google's Gemini models, going beyond traditional pattern-matching scanners.